Diabetes Virtual Camp

 for future scientists and physicians

 The Diabetes Virtual Camp is a virtual research internship program that invites high school, college, graduate, and professional students, medical residents, clinical fellows, postdoctoral researchers, early-career clinicians and scientists, physicians (academic or private), researchers (academic or industry), professors, pharmacists, faculty, administrators, entrepreneurs, and other healthcare professionals interested in learning about diabetes research, education, and care as well as biomedical research and academic medicine.
 The program, partnered with the American Diabetes Association, consists of Zoom sessions that highlight current topics in diabetes research and treatment as well as career paths in medicine and science.
 The sessions are led by Experts, who are renowned diabetes researchers and clinicians from reputable universities and institutions across the country.
-The interactive sessions include a post-session Q&A period following each expert session, a pre-session Q&A period proceeding each day’s sessions, an open mic forum at the end of the day’s sessions, and post-session tasks to be completed by the interns.
+The interactive sessions include a post-session Q&A period following each expert session, a pre-session Q&A period preceding each day’s sessions, an open mic forum at the end of the day’s sessions, and post-session tasks to be completed by the interns.
 The virtual program is intended for students, trainees, clinicians, researchers, faculty, and health professionals sharing a common goal of improving diabetes research, education, and care.
 The program is free to all registered attendees, who will receive a program certificate upon completion and fulfilling the program requirements.
-The mission of the Diabetes Virtual Camp is to educate the next generation of physicians and scientists from all around the world, leading the paths to address health inequity while finding a cure for diabetes.
-We invite you to visit the News page to learn more about the past and upcoming programs and follow us on social media, Facebook (https://www.facebook.com/diabetesvirtualcamp), Instagram (https://www.instagram.com/diabetesvirtualcamp/), and LinkedIn (https://www.linkedin.com/company/diabetesvirtualcamp/).
+The mission of the Diabetes Virtual Camp is to educate the next generation of physicians and scientists from all around the world, leading the paths to address health inequity while finding a cure for diabetes and its comorbidities.
+We invite you to visit the News page to learn more about the past and upcoming programs and follow us on social media, Facebook (facebook.com/diabetesvirtualcamp), Instagram (instagram.com/diabetesvirtualcamp/), and LinkedIn (linkedin.com/company/diabetesvirtualcamp/).

-Since the inaugural Diabetes Virtual Summer Camp in 2020, the Diabetes Virtual Camp (DVC) has completed 7 virtual internship programs for 2,744 students from 52 countries worldwide and 48 states in the United States.
+Since the inaugural Diabetes Virtual Summer Camp in 2020, the Diabetes Virtual Camp (DVC) has completed 8 virtual internship programs for 3,728 students from over 70 countries worldwide and 48 states in the United States.
 The DVC interns represent diverse demographics in gender, age (from 13 to 70 years of age), and ethnicity.
 The DVC interns also represent a diverse educational and professional status, including high school students, college students, post-undergraduates, nursing students, nutritionists/dieticians, graduate students, pharmacy students, medical students, medical residents (M.D.), clinical fellows (M.D.), postdoctoral researchers (Ph.D. or M.D.), early-career clinicians or research scientists, clinicians (academic or private), scientists (academic or industry), professors, pharmacists, faculty, administrators, entrepreneurs, and other healthcare professionals representing over 700 colleges and institutions globally.
-Many of our interns are underrepresented minorities in medicine and science, and we welcome their efforts to address health disparities particularly affecting obesity and diabetes.
-Many of our interns also have type 1 or type 2 diabetes or live with families with diabetes as we share a common goal of advancing knowledge in diabetes and pursuing a career in medicine, research, and other healthcare fields.
-We are grateful for the commitment and support of 72 speakers, who are renowned scientists and physicians from leading universities and research institutions, for their exciting and inspiring presentations on diabetes research and therapeutics.
+Many of our interns are underrepresented minorities in medicine and science, and we welcome their efforts to address health disparities, particularly affecting obesity and diabetes.
+Many of our interns also have type 1 or type 2 diabetes or live with families with diabetes, as we share a common goal of advancing knowledge in diabetes and pursuing a career in medicine, research, and other healthcare fields.
+We are grateful for the commitment and support of 81 speakers, who are renowned scientists and physicians from leading universities and research institutions, for their exciting and inspiring presentations on diabetes research and therapeutics.
 We also thank the American Diabetes Association and the Leona M. and Harry B. Helmsley Charitable Trust for their continuing support of our program as we share a common goal of improving diabetes research, education, and care.
-Together, we are educating the next generation of physicians and scientists from all around the world, leading the paths to address health inequity while finding a cure for diabetes.
+Together, we are educating the next generation of physicians and scientists from all around the world, leading the path to address health inequity while finding a cure for diabetes.

 Program Information